clairey-zx81/json-model/SPEC.md

 What is the _right_ balance between features, syntax and ease-of-use for a type transformation language is an on-going investigation: should it allow renaming, moving or copying attributes?
 Should it allow to remove definitions?
+Should imports allow to define a namespace?

 ## Static Typing Lattice